proconne/x9115pro/project/README.md

 the population which was output by NSGA-II).

 `score = -obj6`
+This minimizes the completion time for both projects.
+The solution approximately maintains a constant 50% of developers assigned to each.

 ![graph4](images/graph4.png)

 `score = -obj5`
+This completes Project 2 as soon as possible.
+The erratic behavior of the allocation after Project 2 has finished is due to the fact that the score function does not consider the completion time of Project 1 at all.

 ![graph5](images/graph5.png)

 `score = -obj4 - obj5`
+This minimizes the sum of the time taken to complete both projects.
+Despite the fact that it seems similar to the first test (finishing the last project as soon as possible) the optimizer chooses to assign all senior developers to Project 1 initially, and switches them to Project 2 when it finishes.
+This scores better than keeping a 50/50 split by about 5 points.

 ![graph6](images/graph6.png)

 `score = -obj1 - obj2 - obj5`
+This score function aims to complete both milestones for Project 1 as soon as possible, but then to complete Project 2 as soon as possible after that.
+As would be expected, it initally allocates all resources to Project 1, and switches them to Project 2 when the second milestone (70% completion) is reached.

 ![graph7](images/graph7.png)

 `score = -obj1 - obj2 - obj3 - obj4 - obj5 - obj6`
+The last score function attempts to minimize all objectives simultaneously with equal weights.
+It appears to follow the same strategy as the third test, finishing one project quickly and switching resources to the other, although the transition is more gradual.
+The fact that it completes Project 1 first is probably significant due to the fact that there are two early milestones for Project 1 and only one for Project 2.

 ![graph8](images/graph8.png)